apache/inlong-website/docs/modules/tubemq/configure_introduction.md

 title: Configuration
 ---

-## 1 TubeMQ configuration item description
+## TubeMQ configuration item description

 The TubeMQ server includes two modules for the Master and the Broker.
 The Master also includes a Web front-end module for external page access (this part is stored in the resources).
 Considering the actual deployment, two modules are often deployed in the same machine, TubeMQ.
 The contents of the three parts of the two modules are packaged and delivered to the operation and maintenance; the client does not include the lib package of the server part and is delivered to the user separately.

 Master and Broker use the ini configuration file format, and the relevant configuration files are placed in the master.ini and broker.ini files in the tubemq-server-x.y.z/conf/ directory:
 ![](img/configure/conf_ini_pos.png)

 Their configuration is defined by a set of configuration units.
 The Master configuration consists of four mandatory units: [master], required but optional in [meta_zookeeper], [meta_bdb], and optional [tlsSetting].
 The Broker configuration is mandatory.
-Broker], [zookeeper] and optional [tlsSetting] consist of a total of 3 configuration units; in actual use, you can also combine the contents of the two configuration files into one ini file.
+[Broker], and optional [tlsSetting] consist of a total of 2 configuration units; in actual use, you can also combine the contents of the two configuration files into one ini file.

 **Note**:
 - Due to the LICENSE problem of the Apache dependency package, the package released by TubeMQ from version 1.1.0 no longer contains the BDB package;